First Professional Degree

 - 3. Summer Digital Media Orientation Course.
 This two-part course, which occurs during the same week as the Summer Shops Techniques Course, covers accessing the School’s servers, the use of the School’s equipment, and the School’s digital media policies and procedures.
 This course is required only for those M.Arch.
 I students who did not take Visualization I: Observation and Representation (1001c); see paragraph 1 above.

 - 4. Arts Library Research Methods Session.
-This hour-and-a-half session covers various strategies to answer research questions pertaining to course curricula and topics by using tools such as the Yale University online catalog, architecture databases, image resources, print resources, and archival resources.
+This ninety-minute session covers various strategies to answer research questions pertaining to course curricula and topics by using tools such as the Yale University online catalog, architecture databases, image resources, print resources, and archival resources.

 In addition to the 108 satisfactorily completed course credits, a student must satisfactorily complete the portfolio requirement (as described under Academic Regulations in the chapter Life at the School of Architecture) in order to receive an M.Arch. degree.
 The portfolio requirement is administered and periodically reviewed by the Design Committee.